cp-jose/cp-jose.github.io/index.md

 [//]: # (Beyond IQA, I’m also interested in Generative AI, particularly Transformer architectures, attention mechanisms, and Stable Diffusion for generating realistic images and videos.
 More broadly, I enjoy exploring Intelligent Systems—whether it’s AI automating everyday tasks [e.g., copilot-style assistants] or advancing expert-level knowledge [e.g., AI for medical diagnosis].
 The rise of AI systems is transforming our daily lives in ways that seemed impossible just a few years ago. )

-I'm also interested in other topics.
+During my time at INESCTEC, I collaborated with students and researchers on developing Computer-Aided Diagnosis/Detection (CADx/e) tools for breast cancer screening.
+The widespread use of digital imaging with annotations in medical diagnosis, combined with the success of deep learning in visual recognition, has driven the development of many practical medical imaging applications.
+Also, recent advancements in large language models (LLMs) have ushered in a new era of AI -- one where we have yet to define the boundaries of what’s possible.
 Generative AI with the ubiquitous
 [_Transformer architecture and its attention mechanisms_](https://papers.nips.cc/paper_files/paper/2017/hash/3f5ee243547dee91fbd053c1c4a845aa-Abstract.html){:target="_blank"},
 and [_Stable Diffusion_](https://arxiv.org/abs/2112.10752){:target="_blank"}
-for generation of realistic images (and videos).
+for generation of realistic images (and videos) are topics that I also follow closely.
 More broadly, I enjoy exploring _'Intelligent Systems'_.
 From automation of everyday tasks (_e.g._ copilot-style assistants) to _expert-level_ knowledge (_e.g._ AI medical diagnosis); the rise of AI systems is transforming our daily lives in ways that seemed impossible just a few years ago.
-During my time at INESCTEC, I collaborated with students and researchers on developing Computer-Aided Diagnosis/Detection (CADx/e) tools for breast cancer screening.
-With the success of deep learning in visual recognition, these tools are now widely used in medical imaging applications.
-And, of course, recent advancements in large language models (LLMs) have ushered in a new era of AI -- one where we have yet to define the boundaries of what’s possible.

 [//]: # (In general, I like all solutions that lead to more )
 [//]: # (our everyday life is seeing an explosion of AI systems that help us in ways that we would consider impossible a few years back. )